abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 - `2048.d` — the generated Dockerfile for the 2048 abcdesktop.io application

 Inspect the content of `2048.d`.
-Verify that all labels are present and that the icon data is base64-encoded (a form of binary-to-text encoding).
+Verify that all required labels are present and that the icon data is base64-encoded (a binary-to-text encoding scheme used to embed binary assets in text files).

 Build the 2048 application image using the `docker build` command.